Wise-deldu/alx-backend-javascript/0x02-ES6_classes/README.md

 ```

 ### Install Jest, Babel, and ESLint
-in your project directory, install Jest, Babel and ESList by using the supplied package.json and run npm install.
+in your project directory, install Jest, Babel and ESList by using the supplied `package.json` and run `npm install`.

 ## Configuration files
 Add the files below to your project directory